MoOx/tab/README.md

 ### Online

-Set [putaindecode.io/tab/](http://putaindecode.io/tab/) as a url for your new tab/window.
+Set [putaindecode.io/tab/](http://putaindecode.io/tab/) as a url for your new tab/window. _Do not remove the trailing slash or you will get a redirection (with the slash) which will create a lag every time you will open a new tab._

 ##### Firefox